dominikzyla00/PowerBI/Superstore Analysis/README.md

 - The most dynamic YoY Profit Growth was in **EMEA** 109,34% and least dynamic in **APAC** 23,05%
 - Sales are above average in **June** and from **August to December**

+---
 **Product Analysis**
-- We have Sales by Country and Product Category Map in hidden tab which we can access via button at the left bottom of the bashboard
+- We have Sales by Country and Product Category Map in hidden tab which we can access via button at the left top of the bashboard
 ![image](https://user-images.githubusercontent.com/113947177/234250569-a5ea7240-650c-4be6-a7dd-0626de910bf1.png)

 ![image](https://user-images.githubusercontent.com/113947177/234250821-21ad9a8e-1270-4d44-88de-b6854d4c2dd2.png)

-Insights:
+**Insights:**
 - Company has 10.29K **Unique Products**
 - Best selling product is **Eldon File Cart** and Worst selling product is **Star Micronics TSP100 TSP 143LAN Receipt Printer**
 - Shipping cost is the highest in **Technology** Category
 - Biggest Average Discount is on **Furniture** Category (16,81%)
 - In terms of quantity, the highest amount of items have been ordered from the **Office Supplies** Category(almost 3 times more than other categories)

+**Shipping and Order Processing Analysis**
+- We have Shipping and Order Processing Analysis Map in hidden tab which we can access via button at the left top of the bashboard